The right photographer & vendors will immediately PUT YOU at ease

 Consultation.

 After completing an inquiry form, many photographers will either send some pricing options right away or reach out personally to arrange a consultation to learn the details of your ceremony and coverage needs.
-During an initial meeting you may chat about your unique love story, what you loved about the venue you booked, travel logistics, other vendors you're looking for, what's most important to capture, and any challenges or needs that require a solution.
+During an initial meeting you may chat about your unique love story, what you loved about the venue you booked, travel logistics, how the planning process is going, other vendors you're looking for, what's most important to capture, and any challenges or needs that require a solution.
 Remember, this person is the one getting a front row seat to all your wedding day feelings.
 I highly recommend you connect on a personal level, and confirm they're someone you can be yourselves around.

 The Numbers.